 If you earn a low or moderate income, you can avail yourself of this refundable tax credit, referred to EIC or EITC for short.
 The other factor in regard to your qualification for this is the number of kids you have.
 People who have no kids also qualify to receive this tax credit.
 The range of this tax credit for 2020 tax year was between $538 and $6,660.
 For the 2021 tax year, the earned income tax credit ranges between $1,502 and $6,728.
 The amount of tax credit that can be refunded varies depending on your income and filing status.
 In short, the less income you earn, the greater will be your earned income tax credit.

 For detailed information on each tax-related topic and expert guidance on how to file your income tax returns in 2021, you should seek the consultation of a tax professional in or near your location.
-If you are in the Bronx, New York, feel free to head straight to SCL Tax Services.
+If you are in the Bronx, New York, feel free to head straight to SCL Tax Services In & Near Bronx, NY.
 Our tax pros carry several years of experience dealing with a wide range of issues and know how to reduce an individual’s tax bill.
 If you had a chaotic year in 2020 or are unable to deal with your complicated tax situation yourself, we are here to help you solve your tax issues.
+Our tax help services are offered in and around the Bronx, Eastchester, Mount Vernon, Westchester, and Yonkers, New York.